Life can get in the way sometimes and might affect your studies. Don't worry, we can help!

 Mitigating circumstances are any personal issues out of your control that you feel have got in the way of your academic studies or an exam (e.g. illness, family circumstances).

 If something happens that affects your studies, then you need to tell the university about it as soon as possible.
-You can speak with either your personal tutor or your course director for advice, but you'll also need to complete a Mitigating Circumstances Form available online here or in paper form from your School Office.
+You can speak with either your personal tutor or your course director for advice, but you'll also need to complete a Mitigating Circumstances Form which can be found in your student portal.
+For further information on how to do this, or if you are not able to submit this online, then follow this guidance provided by the university.

 It is really important that the University knows about any Mitigating Circumstances when they arise - otherwise, if you later wish to appeal on the basis of these circumstances, you will have to provide a good reason as to why you did not report them earlier.
 If you have already taken an assessment but your Board of Examiners has not yet met to confirm your results, then there should still be time to submit a Mitigating Circumstances form.